raspberrypilearning/scratch-olympics-hurdler/worksheet.md

 	![script](images/jump.png)

 1. Test your script and it might surprise you to see that the character's costume doesn't change.
-This is becuase the _walk cycle_ you set up previously is still working.
+This is because the _walk cycle_ you set up previously is still working.
 You'll need to stop this _walk cycle_ when the character is jumping.
 To do this, you can use an `and` conditional operator to check that both `speed > 0 and jumping = False` for the _walk cycle_ to work.

 	``` scratch
 	when green flag clicked